aaviator42/Zaap/README.md

 Here's what you do:

-Put a copy of the API templace file (`ZaapReceiver.php`) on your server.
+Put a copy of the API template file (`ZaapReceiver.php`) on your server.
 Make changes to it according to this README.

 ------------